After reviewing ExpressVPN, we found that it’s one of the best VPNs for torrenting.

 The VPN is also very fast and has an impressive suite of security features, including OpenVPN and AES-256 encryption, built-in IP leak protection, and a reliable kill switch.

 The main issue we found testing ExpressVPN for torrenting was that it doesn’t allow port forwarding.

 Therefore, uploading (or ‘seeding’) files is extremely slow unless the VPN is running at router level.

 ||No transparency reports

 |Simple setup & intuitive app design

 Here’s an in-depth look at torrenting with ExpressVPN:

 ExpressVPN allows unrestricted torrenting and P2P file-sharing across all of its servers.
-That means you don’t need to choose a specific server – you can simply connect to any server and start downloading torrents without restrictions.
+You can connect to any server and download torrents without restrictions.

-ExpressVPN doesn’t offer any P2P-optimized servers, though, like NordVPN or CyberGhost do.
-But this isn’t an issue given that ExpressVPN has over 3,000+ servers in 94 countries – server congestion has never been a problem for us.
+ExpressVPN doesn’t offer any P2P-optimized servers, like a number of competitors do.
+But, ExpressVPN has over 3,000 servers in 106 countries, and server congestion has never been a problem for us.